bkoohi/nodejs-webapp-iks-lab/README.md

 computing environment to kickstart cloud native applications.
 Specifically, the attendees will learn how to:

-     Deploy a web application to the Kubernetes cluster.
+     Deploy a nodejs web application to the Kubernetes cluster.
-     Bind a custom subdomain.
+     Bind to default subdomain.
-     Monitor the logs and health of the cluster.
-     Scale Kubernetes pods.

-Tasks to complete:
-  - [x] A developer downloads or clones a starter web application.
-  - [x] Optionally build the application to produce a container image.
-  - [x] Optionally the image is pushed to a namespace in the IBM Cloud Container Registry.
-  - [x] The application is deployed to a Kubernetes cluster.
-  - [x] Users access the application.

-https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-kubernetes
+Additional IBM Cloud solution tutotials can be access from this link: https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-kubernetes

 ## 2- Lab preparation